Alice C. Linsley

-One challenge facing every writer is learning to focus on something long enough to notice the details.
+One challenge facing every writer is learning to focus on something long enough to notice the finer details.
 Students who aren't able to focus on details produce flat writing.
-They need to practice being observant and putting words to their observations and imaginings.
+They need to practice being observant and putting their observations in writing.
 This is the objective of focused writing assignments, such as this work by Danny Trent of Kentucky, grade 10.

 Hard Boiled Egg (Jan.
 17, 2004)

 I've been asked to focus on and write a description of a single simple object and I selected a hard boiled egg.
 I'm sitting at the dining room table with the hard boiled egg in front of me.
 It is resting in an Easter egg cup.
 This egg cup is one of my Mom's that she uses to serve soft boiled eggs on Easter morning.
 The egg cup has a sky blue zigzag pattern with pink dots.
 This pattern runs horizontally around the cup.
 I will focus on the egg and relate it to the cup, but the cup is not the focus of my writing.
 I'm focusing on the hard boiled egg.

 The egg is from a box that is labeled "medium" so it is a medium size egg according to the USDA labeling standards.
 The egg is white.
 If I squint and look at the egg it appears to have a halo of blue around it.
 The color of the blue is darker than the blue on the egg cup.
 It is more like the blue of a storm darkened sky.

 The egg is smooth to the touch.
 Looking at it under my Dad's magnifying lens, I see that there are some small blemishes on the surface.
 I can't feel these when I rub my finger over the surface, but they can be seen under magnification.